 It’s important to use a grammar checker before turning in your essay or sending a professional email in French.
 In a business context, poor language structure is one of the main reasons for losing customers, arrangements, and missing professional opportunities.
-In a competitive job market, there’s never been a more important time for job seekers to polish their resume and avoid all kinds of grammar and spelling mistakes to make their application stand out.
+In a competitive job market, there’s never been a more important time for jobseekers to polish their resumes and avoid all kinds of grammar and spelling mistakes to make their applications stand out.

 How To Use A Grammar Corrector?

 I still remember the book I used when I was a student, the Bescherelle.
 I still use it sometimes.
 Nowadays, grammar correctors are online and automated.
 They provide a complete analysis of a text.
 Most grammar checkers are free.
 You just have to paste your text on the required field.
 Then click the button to start the verification.
 That’s it!